Process for Receiving Accommodations

 - Assure that the note-taker gets paid.

-For those who qualify, textbooks can be ordered through Recording for the Blind and Dyslexic.
-The disabilities coordinator can assist you in this service.
-It takes up to two weeks before the recordings arrive.
+For those who qualify, textbooks can be ordered through several different companies.
+The DSSC can assist you with this service.
+It takes up to one week before the recordings arrive.

-- Provide disabilities coordinator with the titles of the books needed along with the author and edition of each book.
+- Provide DSSC with the titles of the books needed along with the ISBN number, author and edition of each book.

-- Return the taped books and borrowed the tape player to the TLC at the end of the quarter.
+- Return borrowed equipment to the TLC at the end of the quarter.

 Disabilities coordinator's responsibilities:

-- Once list from student is provided, order books on tape from Recording for the Blind.
+- Once book list from student is provided, DSSC will order books.

-- Notify the student once the taped book has arrived.
+- Office of the DSSC will notify the student once the taped book has arrived.